dwarvesf/playbook/operations/checklists/project-archive.md

 title: Project Archive
 date: 2022-01-01
 description: The checklist shows how the project will be archive
 authors:
-  - huytq
+  - huytieu
   - nikkingtr
-  - thanh
+  - zlatanpham
 ---

 **Project: Archive**